kalra20/GNN-code-base/README.md

    The GraphSAGE algorithm is designed to learn useful node embeddings by sampling and aggregating features from neighboring nodes.
 This approach is highly efficient for large, evolving graphs where it is computationally expensive to retrain the entire model.
 We apply this to the customer-product interaction graph to generate embeddings that are later used for recommendations.

 2. Data Preparation
-   The input data should represent a graph structure where nodes represent customers and products, and edges represent interactions between customers and products (e.g., purchases, views).
-The graph can also include additional features such as customer demographics or product details.
+   The input data should represent a graph structure where nodes represent customers and products, and edges represent interactions between customers and merchants (e.g., purchases, views).
+The graph can also include additional features such as customer demographics and merchant details.

 Sample format for edge data (CSV):